 - And White Blood Cells and Get Behind Me Satan.

-- Jack White's solo album Blunderbuss doesn't have any text on the cover either.
+- Jack White's solo albums Blunderbuss and Lazarettto don't have any text on the covers either.

 - John Lennon/Plastic Ono Band and Yoko Ono/Plastic Ono Band by who it says.

 - Propaganda and Kimono My House by Sparks.

 - It's Only Rock 'n Roll and A Bigger Bang by The Rolling Stones.

 - Also the covers for their first◊ and second◊ albums in the UK, if you don't count the record company logo.
 These may be the Ur Example of this trope, at least for pop music.

 - Their Satanic Majesties Request had one of these originally, although some later reissues add a title.

 - Achtung Baby, Boy and No Line on the Horizon by U2 (though the former has a picture of a ring written "U2" to at evoke the band).